angularity/karma-angularity-solution/readme.md

 #### Environment variables

 All settings may be parsed from uppercase environment variables.
-For example, to **supress logging** during the test:
+For example, to **suppress logging** during the test:

 ```json
 {